Truck Accidents And New York State Drug And Alcohol Testing Procedures

 Truckers are not allowed to refuse any testing, and if they do, it is equivalent to testing positive and failing a test.
 Truckers that fail a test may not be permitted to get behind the wheel until they are properly cleared.

 While most truckers are professionals, who stay devoted to proper safety protocols, drug and alcohol use is still to blame for a large percentage of truck accidents each year.
-If you, or a loved one, were injured in a truck accident, contact the Dietrich Law Firm P.C., recognized as a Best Law Firm of America, today at 716-839-3939.
+If you, or a loved one, were injured in a truck accident, contact the Dietrich Law Firm P.C. today at 716-839-3939.
 Our team of highly experienced and top rated Buffalo, New York truck accident attorneys will fight for the compensation that you deserve for the injuries that you suffered because of a truck driver who was under the influence of drugs or alcohol.
 This may include monetary compensation for your medical bills, lost time from work and pain and suffering.The Importance Of Requiring Truckers To Be Tested